Jon-Dev21/complete_CSharp_masterclass/README.md

 # complete_CSharp_masterclass

+## About
-This repository will hold each course exercise and proyect done using the complete C# Masterclass
+This repository will hold each course exercise and project done using the complete C# Masterclass.